dvanmosselbeen/dvm-docs/OS/GNU-Linux/gentoo.md

 ## Update config files

-Gentoo does not overwrite config directories.
-See /etc/make.globals for the variable CONFIG\_PROTECT=.
-But you can define this variable in the/etc/make.conf too.
+`Gentoo` does not overwrite config directories.
+See `/etc/make.globals` for the variable `CONFIG_PROTECT=`.
+But you can define this variable in the `/etc/make.conf` too.

-See for dispatch-conf, cfg-update, and etc-update.
+See for `dispatch-conf`, `cfg-update`, and `etc-update`.

-The ideal and most simply to use is the etc-update.
+The ideal and most simply to use is the `etc-update`.
 Select the number of the config file to see.
 Then you see the difference of the both config files.
-Pressq to exit the diff.
-Then press 1 replace the original config file with the new one (This config file will be patched).
-Or press 2 if you want to preserve your original config file.
+Press q to exit the `diff`.
+Then press `1` replace the original config file with the new one (This config file will be patched).
+Or press `2` if you want to preserve your original config file.

 ## Kernel stuff